Disappearance of Leah Roberts: Discovery of vehicle

-Early on the morning of March 18, 2000 in Washington State, a couple jogging along Canyon Creek Road, a side route of the Mount Baker Highway, noticed articles of clothing at the side of the road next to a slight curve at the top of a slope.
+Early on the morning of March 18, 2000, near Bellingham, Washington, a couple jogging along Canyon Creek Road, a side route of the Mount Baker Highway, noticed articles of clothing at the side of the road next to a slight curve at the top of a slope.
 Some pieces of clothing had been tied to the trees and branches at the roadside.
-In the woods below, at the bottom of a steep embankment, the couple discovered Roberts's severely damaged Jeep and called the police.
+In the woods below, at the bottom of a steep embankment, the couple discovered Roberts's severely damaged Jeep and called police.
 Roberts was not present at the scene.

 Based on the path that the car had taken through the trees and the extent of damage to the vehicle, investigators from the Washington State Patrol determined that the Jeep had been traveling at nearly 40 mph when it went off the road and down the slope.
 The contents of the vehicle were tossed around inside, consistent with a multiple rollover.
 Investigators found no blood or other signs of injury to an occupant inside the vehicle, such as shatter on the glass or stretching of the seatbelt.
 Investigators concluded that no one had been inside the Jeep when it crashed, suggesting that the accident may have been staged.

 Blankets and pillows were hung inside the windows of the Jeep, suggesting that it may have been used as a shelter after being wrecked.
-Roberts's passport, checkbook, driver's license, clothes, guitar, CDs, and other belongings were found scattered in the surrounding woods.
-Bits of cat food and a small cat carrier were found in the vehicle, confirming that Roberts had taken Bea on the trip with her, although the cat has never been found.
+Roberts's passport, checkbook, driver's license, clothes, guitar, CDs and other belongings were found scattered in the surrounding woods.
+Bits of cat food and a small cat carrier were found in the vehicle, suggesting that Roberts had taken Bea on the trip with her, although the cat has never been found.
 Valuables, such as $2,500 in cash and jewelry, were also left behind, suggesting that robbery had not been the reason for the accident.